JACoW-org/docs-IPAC/docs/Proceedings/intro.md

 ![](img/settings-incomplete.png)

 CAT is not part of Indico.
 In fact, it is an external web application ([MEOW](https://meow-docs.jacow.org/)) driven by a JACoW Indico plugin ([PURR](https://purr-docs.jacow.org/)).
-PURR needs to be configured first.
+CAT needs to be configured first.
 [Please refer to its documentation](https://purr-docs.jacow.org/Functionalities/statusAndSettings/) for the details of all its settings.

 Before creating the proceedings, it is necessary to perform a number of checks on the paper PDFs, on Poster presentations, on the slides of the oral presentations and on the contribution's metadata.
 These steps are described here as well.